 According to the NHS, “Regular walking has been shown to reduce the risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.”

-It is recommended by the NHS that you start slowly and try to build your walking regime gradually.
+The NHS recommends it that you start slowly and try to build your walking regime gradually.
 To get the best health benefits from walking, it needs to be of moderate-intensity activity.
 In other words, it needs to be faster than a stroll.

-As we all know it is sometimes difficult to stay motivated, so mix it up, walk as part of your journey to work, walk to the shops, use the stairs instead of the lift, or walk the kids to school.
+However, as we all know it is sometimes difficult to stay motivated, so mix it up, walk as part of your journey to work, walk to the shops, use the stairs instead of the lift, or walk the kids to school.
 Alternatively, how about joining a walking group?
-Ramblers helps you find a walking group with like minded people, near to you.
+Ramblers helps you find a walking group with like minded people, there may however be restrictions at the current time.
 You could also take some time over the weekend to explore some of the trails along our beautiful coastline or take a hike through the tranquil hills and moors of the Durham Dales.
 We are truly spoilt for choice!

 Always remember to finish off your walk with a few gentle stretches and of course keep up to date with regular chiropractic adjustments for enhanced flexibility and mobility.